yyyyyymmm/CSE230-Project/README.md

 - Testing: Perform unit testing for each component to ensure reliability and performance.
 - Extended Features: Implement further goals, refine features, and conduct comprehensive testing.
 - Finalization: Complete the project with thorough documentation and prepare for the final presentation and demonstration.

+## Updates

+### Architecture of Application

+- `Sound`: Engaging background music that accompanies the game-play experience.
+- `Graphics`: Dynamic notes appearing in sync with the rhythm.
+- `Interaction`: The player's score dynamically updates as they press corresponding keys on the keyboard.

+### Challenges and Solutions

+So far, we have set up the basic framework of the whole program.
+With the background music playing, notes that are synchronized with the rhythm flow from the right to the judgment point on the left.
+Players strive to achieve high scores by accurately pressing the corresponding keys at the right moment.

+Though the challenge is that we need to accelerate the pace of our progress, we still think we are able to achieve the basic functionality we envisioned earlier.
+In the upcoming time, we will continue working on completing the content of our project to achieve our goals.

+Next step, we need to :

+1. Showcase flowing notes that are synchronized with the rhythm.
+2. Develop a user interface with multiple keys for hitting notes, acquiring items, and avoiding traps.
+3. Implement a real-time scoring system that provides immediate feedback.
+4. Display final scores and other performance metrics on the results page.

+### Do we expect to meet our goals until the deadline?

+- Yes